Yan Pascal TortelierConductor and violinist. Born 19 April 1947

 Yan Pascal Tortelier (born 19 April 1947) is a French conductor and violinist.
 Born in Paris, he is the son of the cellist Paul Tortelier, and the brother of Maria de la Pau.
 Tortelier began piano and violin studies at age 4.
 At age 14, he was a first-prize winner for violin at the Paris Conservatoire.

 Tortelier served as Principal Guest Conductor of the Pittsburgh Symphony Orchestra from 2005 to 2008.
 He was principal conductor of the Orquestra Sinfônica do Estado de São Paulo (OSESP) from 2009 to 2011, and had the title of honorary guest conductor with the OSESP from 2011 to 2013.
 Tortelier first guest-conducted the Iceland Symphony Orchestra (ISO) in 1998.
-In October 2015, the ISO announced the appointment of Tortelier as its next chief conductor, effective with the 2016-2017 season, with an initial contract of 3 years.
+In October 2015, the ISO announced the appointment of Tortelier as its next chief conductor, effective with the 2016–2017 season, with an contract of 3 years.
+Tortelier ended his tenure with the orchestra in June 2019, to be succeeded by Eva Ollikainen in 2020.

 Yan Pascal Tortelier Tracks